s1gr1d/generative-sentry/src/data/README.md

-# Sentry Error Data for Generative Art
+# Sentry Data for Generative Art

-This directory contains comprehensive dummy data representing Sentry error envelopes, designed for use in generative art projects that visualize error patterns and metrics.
+This directory contains comprehensive dummy data representing both Sentry error envelopes and performance span data, designed for use in generative art projects that visualize error patterns, performance metrics, and distributed tracing.

 ## Data Structure